 Partners: Moore Lab – Simon Fraser University and Kwakiutl First Nation

-Client: Ministry of Forests, Lands and Natural Resource Operations and Department of Fisheries and Oceans Canada
+Client: BC Ministry of Environment and Department of Fisheries and Oceans

 Time Frame: 1998 – Present